fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 IANA Considerations
 ==============

-IANA is requested to add the HOST attributes to the STUN attribute registry.
+IANA is requested to add the HOST attribute to the STUN attribute registry.
 The values for HOST is to be allocated from the expert review comprehension-optional range of (0xC000 - 0xFFFF).